Clinton tours Arctic as nations vie for resources

 | TROMSO, Norway

-In the middle of an eight-day trip to Scandinavia, the Caucasus and Turkey, Clinton said it was important to agree on "rules of the road in the Arctic so new developments are economically sustainable and environmentally responsible."
+"We want to work with Norway and the Arctic Council to help manage these changes and to agree on what would be, in effect, the rules of the road in the Arctic, so new developments are economically sustainable and environmentally responsible," she said on Friday before flying to Tromso.

-On a blustery morning under mostly grey skies, Clinton and Norwegian Foreign Minister Jonas Gahr Stoere stood on the deck of the "Helmer Hanssen" research vessel and gazed at the fjord's pristine waters and surrounding snow-covered mountains.
+On a blustery morning under gray skies, Clinton and Norwegian Foreign Minister Jonas Gahr Stoere stood aboard the deck of the "Helmer Hanssen" Arctic research vessel and gazed out at the fjord's pristine waters and the surrounding snow-covered mountains.

-Stoere described the Arctic as "a region which used to be frozen both politically and climatically, and now there is a thaw."
+"There are changes going on which (are) leading to the emergence of a region which used to be frozen both politically and climatically, and now there is a thaw," Stoere told reporters after the boat tour.

-Key policies governing the Arctic are enshrined in the United Nations Convention on the Law of the Sea, which the United States has not ratified.

-The Obama administration is making a fresh push to ratify the treaty, which gives the five coastal Arctic nations rights to exclusive economic zones 200 nautical miles from their coasts and lays out how they may claim areas beyond that limit.

-Policies are also debated in the Arctic Council, an advisory body made up of the Arctic coastal states - Canada, Denmark, which handles foreign affairs for Greenland, Norway, Russia and the United States - along with Finland, Iceland and Sweden.

-Other nations, including China, South Korea and Japan, want to become permanent observers to the council, illustrating the region's importance because of its estimated energy resources and its potential as a new shipping route.
+Clinton, who is on an eight-day trip to Scandinavia, the Caucasus and Turkey, is the latest high-profile visitor to the Arctic as it enjoys unprecedented political and economic power.

-While the cost of energy development could be double those of conventional onshore resources, that has not stopped the oil industry's big players from moving in.
+Energy development costs could be twice as high as those of conventional onshore resources, but that has not stopped the oil industry's big players from moving in.

 Exxon Mobil (XOM.N) is working with Russia's Rosneft (ROSN.MM) to develop blocks in the Kara Sea, off Siberia, despite the presence of sea ice for up to 300 days a year.